huderlem/linoone/README.md

  #define JOY_HELD_RAW(button) TEST_BUTTON(gMain.heldKeysRaw, button)
 ```

+Finally, there is a bug in `pycparser` which makes it choke on various unicode characters in the decomp files.
+You need to manually apply this fix to your local installation of `pycparser`: https://github.com/eliben/pycparser/issues/415

 That's all--you should now be ready to run Linoone.
 See the Usage section below.

 ## Usage